Holidays Calendar for November 11, 2024

 • 2022 The Armed Forces of Ukraine liberated the city of Kherson and other occupied territories on the right bank of the Dnipro river during the Russian invasion of Ukraine.

-• 2016 Died: Robert Vaughn, American actor of stage and screen, political activist, and author.
-He is know for his roles in the films The Young Philadelphians and The Magnificent Seven, as well as for portraying Napoleon Solo in the series The Man from U.N.C.L.E.
+• 2016 Died: Robert Vaughn, American actor, political activist, and author.
+He is know for his roles in The Young Philadelphians and The Magnificent Seven, as well as for portraying Napoleon Solo in the series The Man from U.N.C.L.E.

 • 2011 Bethesda Softworks released The Elder Scrolls V: Skyrim to universal acclaim.
 The game became one of the fastest selling video games of all time.